US stocks tick up ahead of Federal Reserve’s rate decision

 NEW YORK (AP) — Stocks are ticking higher on Wall Street Wednesday, ahead of a decision on interest-rate policy by the Federal Reserve scheduled for the afternoon.

 The S&P 500 was up 0.2% in morning trading, on pace for its third straight gain following its worst weekly slump since June.
-The Dow Jones Industrial Average was up 56 points, or 0.2%, at 28.052, as of 9:46 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The Dow Jones Industrial Average was up 99 points, or 0.4%, at 28.094, as of 10:22 a.m.
+Eastern time, and the Nasdaq composite was virtually flat.

 One of the primary reasons Wall Street has roared back to record heights despite the still-raging pandemic is the immense aid the Federal Reserve is providing.
 The central bank has cut short-term rates to nearly zero and is buying all kinds of bonds to support markets.
 Fed Chair Jerome Powell outlined a new strategy last month where it may keep providing support even if inflation rises above its target level.